homemade raviolis at bruno's country club in gerlach nevada

 In Las Vegas, settle into the Rat Pack’s favorite plush, red booths at the Golden Steer; or embrace those vintage Vegas casino vibes at Vic & Anthony’s (in the Golden Nugget) and Oscar’s Steakhouse (in the Plaza), the latter of which is operated by a famous former mayor and mob attorney.

-In Reno, you can’t beat the service and quality of The Steak House at Western Village and the Bonanza Casino’s Cactus Creek Prime Steakhouse.
+In Reno, you can’t beat the service and quality of The Steak House at Western Village and the Cactus Creek Prime Steakhouse, located in the Bonanza Casino

 Old-School Italian Eats

 The midpoint between Reno and Sparks is home to Nevada’s oldest family-run restaurant, Casale’s Halfway Club.
-Since 1937 the very same family has been serving the very same recipes (using the very same wooden ravioli presses) that John Casale brought from Italy in the 1920s.
-If you don’t feel like family in this no-frills joint the moment you walk in, you certainly will after cheese-heavy lasagna, massive meatballs, and maybe a few of Clint’s stiff Picon Punches.
+Since 1937, this establishment has used the same recipes on the very same wooden ravioli presses that John Casale brought from Italy in the 1920s.

-It’s hard to road trip the Burner Byway and not stop at Bruno’s Country Club in Gerlach, the de facto gathering place for the small town’s residents and visitors alike since 1952.
-Although Bruno passed away at age 94 in 2017, his fabled ravioli recipe lives on.
-Take it from us: if you venture out to the Black Rock Desert without popping into Bruno’s, you’re doing it wrong.
+It’s hard to road trip the Burner Byway and not stop at Bruno’s Country Club in Gerlach, the de facto gathering place for the small town’s residents and visitors since 1952.
+Although Bruno passed away at 94 in 2017, his legendary ravioli recipe lives on.
+We absolutely recommend popping into Bruno’s before any adventure in the Black Rock Desert.

-Although the Bootlegger Italian Bistro moved into more modern digs in 2001, the family who opened their Las Vegas restaurant in 1949 still whip up the famous old-country dishes that satisfied the cravings of the likes of Elvis, Liberace, Clark Gable, Howard Hughes, and decades-worth of locals and visitors since.
+Las Vegas-area favorite Bootlegger Italian Bistro moved to more modern digs in 2001, but the family who opened their restaurant in 1949 still whips up the famous old-country dishes that satisfied the cravings of the likes of Elvis, Liberace, Clark Gable, and Howard Hughes.

 Sweet Treats & Desert Desserts

-Nevadans know how to treat themselves.
-Reno and Las Vegas are replete with sweets—from hand-made chocolates and inventively flavored gelato to wild, found-nowhere-else concoctions like giant milkshakes that take eight people to consume.
-However, meander beyond the metros and you’ll find some tasty ways to treat your tastebuds and sweeten your journey.
+Reno and Las Vegas are replete with sweets—from hand-made chocolates to creative cupcakes and build-your-own flavor milkshakes (we’re looking at you, Scoopers).
+However, meander beyond the metros and you’ll find some tasty ways to treat your tastebuds while sweetening your journey.

-In Boulder City, any day of hiking, biking, or kayaking earns a trip to Chilly Jilly’z, whose famous Dole Whip gives Disneyland a run for its pineapple.
-Also found along the Neon to Nature road trip, in Moapa Valley, The Inside Scoop promises massive banana splits and more to those fresh off of Valley of Fire’s mesmerizing trails.
+In Boulder City, any day of hiking, biking, or kayaking earns a trip to Chilly Jilly’z, home of the world famous Dole Whip.
+Also found along the Neon to Nature road trip in Moapa Valley, The Inside Scoop promises massive banana splits after a day on Valley of Fire’s mesmerizing trails.

-Death Valley Rally road trippers bound for—or better yet, returning from—the lowest, hottest, driest locale in North America owe their bodies a respite at Seemore’s Ice Cream in Pahrump.
-Served out of the (self-proclaimed) “world’s tallest ice cream stand,” #WeirdNevada never tasted so wonderful.
+Death Valley Rally road trippers owe their bodies a respite at Seemore’s Ice Cream in Pahrump, which is the (self proclaimed) world’s tallest ice cream stand.

-For a taste of the old days, you can’t go wrong with Steve’s Homemade Ice Cream in Fernley, where huge sundaes and rotating flavors of ice cream are made with the same care the proprietor honed in a 1930s-established New York creamery.
-Or simply straight-up step back into the 1950s with throwback delights like malts and lime rickeys in the period-perfect Economy Drug & Old Fashioned Soda Fountain in Ely—red stools, checkered floors, and all.
+For a taste of the old days, you can’t go wrong with Steve’s Homemade Ice Cream in Fernley, featuring huge sundaes and rotating ice cream flavors.
+If you’re looking for something a bit more retro, party like it’s 1959 with throwback delights like malts and lime rickeys in the period-perfect Economy Drug & Old Fashioned Soda Fountain in Ely—red stools, checkered floors, and all.